HoutanGh/quant_trading_projects/Black_Scholes_Model/README.md

 ##### These are mostly notes for myself

+- BS model calculates the fair value of an option

 - Gonna do Black-Scholes Model then gonna do it with heston probability then something with Monte Carlo.

 - Black-Scholes assumes that the volatility is constant which is not true.